-Furthermore, fMRI scans have shown that the posterior cingulate and precuneus light up during contagious yawning — two areas connected to how we interpret the emotions of others, undescoring the link between empathy and yawning.
+Furthermore, fMRI scans have shown that the posterior cingulate and precuneus light up during contagious yawning — two areas connected to how we interpret the emotions of others, underscoring the link between empathy and yawning.

 There are a few other reasonable theories regarding yawning.
 For instance, one postulates that animals in danger of predation need to constantly be alert, to be able to quickly avoid danger if it emerges.

 Another hypothesis suggests that yawns are caused by neurotransmitters — chemical messengers released by brain cells that affect emotions, mood, appetite, and other phenomena.
-As more (or fewer) of these compounds are activated during the brain, the frequency of yawning increases.
+As more (or fewer) of these compounds are activated in the brain, the frequency of yawning increases.
 A piece of evidence to support this is the fact that people in opioid withdrawal tend to yawn much more frequently than normal.
-To further back this theory, in neuropharmacology, yawning proved to be a valuable tool for the assessing dopaminergic activity and the pharmacological properties of new drugs.
+To further back this theory, in neuropharmacology, yawning proved to be a valuable tool for assessing dopaminergic activity and the pharmacological properties of new drugs.

-Stress is another potential cause for yawning.
+Stress is another potential cause of yawning.
 There is plenty of anecdotal evidence of yawning before a stressful event, even in the case of paratroopers, who were often reported to yawn right before jumping.
 At least one study reported that yawning might make the brain more alert.